refinedev/refine/documentation/docs/api-reference/core/hooks/data/useDeleteMany/index.md

 > This feature is only available if you use a [Live Provider](/docs/api-reference/core/providers/live-provider).

-When `useDeleteMany` mutation runs successfully, it will call the `publish` method from `liveProvider` with some parameters such as `channel`, `type` etc. It is useful when you want to publish the changes to the subscribers on client side.
+When the `useDeleteMany` mutation runs successfully, it will call the `publish` method from `liveProvider` with some parameters such as `channel`, `type` etc. It is useful when you want to publish the changes to the subscribers on the client side.

 [Refer to the `liveProvider` documentation for more information &#8594](/docs/api-reference/core/providers/live-provider)

 ## Invalidating Queries

-When `useDeleteMany` mutation runs successfully, by default it will invalidate the following queries from the current `resource`: `"list"` and `"many"`.
-That means, if you use `useList` or `useMany` hooks in the same page, they will refetch the data after the mutation is completed.
+When the `useDeleteMany` mutation runs successfully, by default it will invalidate the following queries from the current `resource`: `"list"` and `"many"`.
+That means, if you use `useList` or `useMany` hooks on the same page, they will refetch the data after the mutation is completed.
 You can change this behavior by passing [`invalidates`](#invalidates) prop.

 [Refer to the query invalidation documentation for more information &#8594](https://tanstack.com/query/v4/docs/react/guides/query-invalidation)